 Online social media posts alleging police officers bullied elderly woman are not true: SPF

-SINGAPORE: Online social media posts alleging police officers bullied an elderly woman in Yishun are not true, said the Singapore Police Force (SPF) on Wednesday (May 19).
+SINGAPORE: Online social media posts alleging that police officers had bullied an elderly woman in Yishun are not true, said the Singapore Police Force (SPF) on Wednesday (May 19).

 In a news release, SPF said it is aware of various posts circulating online alleging that police officers had bullied an elderly woman who was not wearing a mask.